 You'll have to manually remove the check from the "English (New Zealand)" box each time you run Monolingual, but you can't get any safer than that for protecting the English resources.
 From experience, I can say this isn't necessary for U.S. English users.
 English and U.S. English should by the only choices you ever need unchecked.
 But do what you feel is best for you.

 It gets yet more complicated for non English users.
-Especially on applications from smaller companies which may not have for example, French or Spanish language resources.
+Especially for applications from smaller companies which may not have for example, French or Spanish language resources.
 If you only have French unchecked in Monolingual, you could find yourself with many non functional applications when the English resources are removed.
 For such users, it would best to leave both your first language and all English languages checked in the System Preferences.
 This assuming you can of course read English, but use it in an application only when you have to.
 That way, both your preferred language and all English languages will not be removed by Monolingual.

 As of version 1.3.7, Monolingual will not remove any architectures from the framework files of the /System/Library/Frameworks/ or /System/Library/PrivateFrameworks/ folders.
 This prevents Monolingual from breaking Rosetta.
 In the case of Cocoa apps, Monolingual also knows not to remove PowerPC code from a non Universal OS X application.
 So even though all PowerPC choices were automatically checked in the Architectures tab on the Intel based iMac, it will not remove the PowerPC code for those apps that contain no Intel code.
 I've run Monolingual numerous times on an Intel based iMac and it has never damaged either Rosetta, Microsoft Office 2004, or any other application that is PowerPC native only.

 This next part is probably the most confusing of Monolingual to use.
 And that's how to keep it from removing language files from certain folders.
 Programs I know to be rendered unusable when removing language resources are Adobe's Acrobat Professional and its associated Distiller.
 Neither of these programs will run if you remove any language files.
-With the CS3 applications, all will run fine (excluding Acrobat Pro and the Distiller) with the languages removed.
+With Adobe's CS line of applications, all will run fine (excluding Acrobat Pro and the Distiller) with the languages removed.
 But in the case of at least Illustrator CS3 (version 13), the program cannot be updated if any language files are removed.
 Even if you just remove the EULA files in the Legal folder within the Illustrator CS3 folder.

 So how do you keep Monolingual from removing languages from these applications?
 Contrary to what you would think, by adding them to Monolingual's Preferences.
 Here's how.
 Open Monolingual's Preferences.
 Click the Add button.
 Navigate to the folder you want to exclude and click Open.
 The path is added to the list of Preferences.
 Now, turn the check boxes next to your new entry OFF.
 If you're running Adobe Acrobat Professional, you will also want to add the PPD folder for your printers, as Acrobat won't run even if just the foreign language printer PPDs are removed.
 Your preferences will look something like the following, depending on what folder(s) you added.
 The first four are there by default.
+Later versions of the Acrobat Pro and the Distiller have stopped putting drivers into the PPD folder shown in the image below.
+You no longer need to include that folder in Monolingual's preferences, depending on the version of Acrobat you are using.

 Since the folders I've added are not checked, Monolingual will not remove any language files from the contents of these folders.
 The Adobe apps are particularly picky about having anything removed.
-So for any of them, CS through CS5, no matter which application, do not let Monolingual process them.
+So for any of them, CS through CC, no matter which application, do not let Monolingual process them.
 Even if you do, it actually removes very little from the hard drive, but causes updating issues.
 So leave all Adobe applications alone.

 I don't know if it's a bug, or an intentional part of Monolingual, but any items on the Desktop will not have any foreign language files removed.
 If you want them cleaned out, you'll have to put the items in the Applications folder, or other folder where Monolingual will act on them.
 This is a bit of an advantage with Quark 8.
 You can have the unused languages removed from every part of Quark 8 except the application file itself.
 Quark will not launch if you let Monolingual process that file.
 Before running Monolingual, move the Quark application file, named QuarkXPress, to the desktop.
 When Monolingual finishes, put it back.
 Then open Monolingual's preferences again and add the Quark XPress folder to exclude it.
 You will only need to process that folder again if you update Quark.